DavidVentura/docker-builder/README.md

 S3_PROFILE='ci'				# profile for S3 in .aws/config, .aws/credentials
-S3_ENDPOINT='http://localhost:9000'  	# endpoint for S3 - useful if you want to specify region or use minio DOCKERFILES.NPM="Dockerfile-npm" 	# Dockerfile to use for the 'npm' build profile DOCKERFILES.MAKE="Dockerfile-make" 	# Dockerfile to use for the 'make' build profile REST_DEPLOYER_SECRET='some secret'	# Secret to send to the `REST` deployer REST_DEPLOYER_URL='http://localhost:8080/sync/deploy/{repo}/{ref}' # URL for the `REST` deployer
+S3_ENDPOINT='http://localhost:9000'  	# endpoint for S3 - useful if you want to specify region or use minio DOCKERFILES.NPM="Dockerfile-npm" 	# Dockerfile to use for the 'npm' build profile DOCKERFILES.MAKE="Dockerfile-python" 	# Dockerfile to use for the 'python' build profile REST_DEPLOYER_SECRET='some secret'	# Secret to send to the `REST` deployer REST_DEPLOYER_URL='http://localhost:8080/sync/deploy/{repo}/{ref}' # URL for the `REST` deployer